NerdQAxe++ Solo Mining: Pointing a 4.8 TH/s BM1370 Board at SoloLuck

 What a pool can change is only three things: fee, payout style, and latency.
 Nothing else.
 If a site implies your NerdQAxe will "hit faster" on their pool, close the tab.
 Run the numbers yourself on our solo mining odds calculator, and read solo vs pooled mining if you'd rather take small, steady payouts instead of a near-zero shot at a whole block.

-Full disclosure: no block has been solved on SoloLuck yet, and most of the hashrate currently on the pool is our own test rigs — including this very NerdQAxe++.
+Full disclosure: no block has been solved on SoloLuck yet, and the operator still runs rigs here — this very NerdQAxe++ among them — though most of the pool's hashrate now comes from community miners.
 We'd rather you know that than discover it later.

 Which tier port to use